Bosnia and Herzegovina–Croatia relations

 The foreign relations between Bosnia and Herzegovina (BiH) and Croatia are bound together by shared history, language, neighboring geography and cultural commonalties.
 They established diplomatic relations in 1992, following the dissolution of Yugoslavia and independence of Croatia.
 The Washington Agreement (1994) and Dayton Accords (1995) continue to guide bilateral foreign affairs.
 The two countries share a 932 km border – the third longest external land border in the European Union (EU).
-Modern relations between the two states are functional but remain tense after ineffective 21st-century attempts at détente.
+Modern relations between the two states are generally functional, marked by regular cooperation, while some political issues remain unresolved.

 Their roles in the Bosnian War and the Croat–Bosniak War of the 1990s continue to complicate modern relations.
 Disputes remain over their shared border, extradition treaties, as well as sovereign ownership of infrastructure and nuclear assets.
 The complex ethnic makeup of Bosnia and Herzegovina has led to Croatia's financing of their "two schools under one roof" system.
 Their common geography has complicated immigration.
 Croatia agreed to yield the Neum Corridor – 20 kilometres (12 mi) of their 6,400-kilometre coast – to Bosnia in 1991, giving the Bosnian state the second-shortest coastline in the world.
 Croats of Bosnia and Herzegovina (544,780 persons) comprised 15.43% of the country's population in 2013.

 Croatian is also one of the official languages of Bosnia and Herzegovina, together with Bosnian and Serbian, both of which are also recognized as minority languages of Croatia; the three are fully mutually intelligible standard varieties of Serbo-Croatian.
 Both countries have similar population sizes and collaborate extensively on economic treaties that mutually benefit their growth.
 Croatia is a member of the European Union (EU) and Eurozone, while BiH is a candidate for EU accession; both are in the Council of Europe.
 BiH has an embassy in Zagreb with Croatia maintaining an embassy in Sarajevo and six consulates in Sarajevo, Banja Luka, Mostar, Tuzla, Livno and Vitez.